simondotm/bbc-shadow-ram/README.md

 ; Bit 0 - D - CRTC RAM Source select

-; D=0 Use Shadow RAM for screen, D=1 Use main memory for screen ; E=0 VDU Driver uses Shadow RAM, E=1 VDU Driver uses main memory ; X=0 Normal RAM in main memory, X=1 Shadow RAM in main memory ; Y=0 8K RAM at &C000 to &DFFF, Y=1 VDU Driver code at &C000
+; D=0 Use main memory for screen, D=1 Use Shadow RAM for screen (contrary to what is specified in AUG) ; E=0 VDU Driver uses Shadow RAM, E=1 VDU Driver uses main memory ; X=0 Normal RAM in main memory, X=1 Shadow RAM in main memory ; Y=0 8K RAM at &C000 to &DFFF, Y=1 VDU Driver code at &C000